Benchmark of Benchmarks: Unpacking Influence and Code Repository Quality in LLM Safety Benchmarks: Exploratory Multiple Linear Regression Analysis

 Instead, the correlation coefficient requires a relatively small sample size (according to statistical guidance, a sample size of 25 or higher is sufficient)~\cite{data_consideration_for_correlation,MD38}.
 Therefore, we prioritized correlation coefficients to explore the strength and direction of bivariate associations, which offers a more reliable interpretation given the limited data availability.

-Furthermore, we selected Spearman’s rank correlation coefficient $\rho$ rather than Pearson’s $r$ to mitigate issues related to the distribution of the data.
+Furthermore, we selected Spearman's rank correlation coefficient $\rho$ rather than Pearson's $r$ to mitigate issues related to the distribution of the data.
 Compared with Pearson, Spearman has lower data requirements, and its $\rho$ offers greater stability against outliers, which can disproportionately influence results in limited sample sizes~\cite{S04,PS10}.

 We assessed statistical significance using permutation tests rather than standard asymptotic methods, which are often ill-suited for small datasets.
 By performing 10,000 random shuffles, the permutation test yields exact empirical $p$-values rather than approximations.
 This ensures robust inference despite the limited number of observations and the potential non-normality of the underlying population~\cite{G05,EO07,E04}.